MLReef/mlreef/docs/content/2-experiments/1-model_output.md

 # Model output
-Models can have several outputs such as:
+Algorithm can have several outputs such as:

 1. Log files
 2. Model binary file